-Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, July 2013
+Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, April 2014

-As shown in Table 4.6-6, emissions of criteria pollutants related to the proposed Virginia Avenue Transit Facility would not exceed applicable thresholds for the Action Alternatives under nearterm or long-term conditions.
+As shown in Table 4.6-8, emissions of criteria pollutants related to the proposed Virginia Avenue Transit Facility would not exceed applicable thresholds for the Action Alternatives under near-term or long-term conditions.
 Therefore, the operation of the Virginia Avenue Transit Facility under the Six-lane Alternative would not result in emissions that would violate air quality standards and thus, would not have an adverse impact on air quality.

 Emissions of criteria pollutants that would be generated by LPOE employee vehicle trips were calculated for the Action Alternatives under near-term and long-term conditions using CARB's EMFAC2011 data.
-Although the Revised Project TIS estimated the number of employee trips at the LPOE to be 310 ADT (155 per shift, two shifts per day), an additional 155 trips (a third employee shift) were added to this total to provide a more conservative analysis, resulting in a daily total of 465 employee trips.
+The Revised Project TIS estimated the total daily employee trips at the LPOE to be 930 ADT.
 Based on proposed on-site circulation patterns, the analysis assumed each employee trip would travel 0.25 mile from the freeway ramp to reach the parking facility.
 The number of employee vehicle trips would be the same for both Action Alternatives; the difference of four lanes and inspection booths on the southbound roadway between the Six-lane and Ten-lane alternatives would not affect employee staffing and resulting employee trips.
-Emissions from employee vehicle trips are presented in Table 4.6-7, Operational Emissions from Employee Trips for the Action Alternatives.
+Emissions from employee vehicle trips are presented in Table 4.6-9, Operational Emissions from Employee Trips for the Action Alternatives.

-Table 4.6-7 OPERATIONAL EMISSIONS FROM EMPLOYEE TRIPS FOR THE ACTION ALTERNATIVES
+Table 4.6-9 OPERATIONAL EMISSIONS FROM EMPLOYEE TRIPS FOR THE ACTION ALTERNATIVES

-Employee То ns per ye ear -
+Employee Tons per year

-Scenario Speed(mph) vehicle trips per day voc NOx со PM 10 PM {2.5}
+Scenario Speed(mph) vehicle trips per day (ADT) VOC NOx со PM 10 PM 2.5

-Near-term 25 465 <1 1 0 <1 <1
+Near-term 25 930 <1 1 0 <1 <1

 Threshold 100 100 100 100 100

 Exceeds Threshold?
 No No No No No

-Long-term 25 465 <1 <1 2 <1 <1
+Long-term 25 930 <1 <1 2 <1 <1

 Threshold 100 100 100 100 100

 Exceeds Threshold?
 No No No No No

 Numbers rounded to whole number - if a non-zero value was less than 1.0, <1 was utilized.

-Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, July 2013
+Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, April 2014

-As shown in Table 4.6-7, emissions of criteria pollutants related to the additional employee vehicle trips associated with both of the Action Alternatives would not exceed applicable thresholds under near-term or long-term conditions.
+As shown in Table 4.6-9, emissions of criteria pollutants related to the additional employee vehicle trips associated with both of the Action Alternatives would not exceed applicable thresholds under near-term or long-term conditions.
 Therefore, operations related to the employee parking facilities under the Six-lane Alternative would not result in emissions that would violate air quality standards and thus, would not have an adverse impact on air quality.